Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity

 \begin{mygreenbox}

-\textbf{Highlights} \begin{itemize}[topsep=0pt,label=\faLightbulbO,leftmargin=.5cm,itemindent=0cm,labelwidth=.5cm,labelsep=0cm,align=left] \item Utility-based individual fairness guarantees that a person receives the same prediction across a collection of models with identical or comparable predictive performance. \item When at least one prediction output by multiple equivalent models for a single individual is perceived as favourable, the person might argue for the precedence of this outcome. \item This notion of fairness is consistent with the Blackstone's ratio and ``presumption of innocence'' -- lack of convincing evidence ought to warrant the most favourable treatment. \item Granting each person the most favourable decision afforded by a collection of equivalent models may degrade the overall predictive performance on the underlying task, especially when the employed family of models is highly expressive. \item A possible solution is to limit the number of admissible predictors by imposing appropriate modelling restrictions, which are consistent with the social context and the natural process governing the generation of the underlying data. \end{itemize} \end{mygreenbox} \begin{mybluebox}
+\textbf{Highlights} \begin{itemize}[topsep=0pt,label=\faLightbulbO,leftmargin=.5cm,itemindent=0cm,labelwidth=.5cm,labelsep=0cm,align=left] \item Cross-model fairness guarantees that a person receives the same prediction for a collection of classifiers with identical or comparable predictive performance, i.e., under utility-based model multiplicity. \item When at least one prediction output by multiple equivalent models for a single individual is perceived as favourable, the person might argue for the precedence of this outcome. \item Cross-model fairness is consistent with the Blackstone's ratio and ``presumption of innocence'' -- lack of convincing evidence ought to warrant the most favourable treatment. \item Granting each person the most favourable decision afforded by a collection of equivalent models may degrade the overall predictive performance on the underlying task, especially when the employed family of models is highly expressive. \item A possible solution is to limit the number of admissible predictors by imposing appropriate modelling \emph{restrictions} that are consistent with the social context and the natural process governing the generation of the underlying data, as well as to employ a \emph{justified} prediction aggregation strategy across classifiers with identical or comparable performance. \end{itemize} \end{mygreenbox} \begin{mybluebox}